mhweiner/idkitx/README.md

 | Audited for crypto tokens  | ❌                   | ✅ (via WebCrypto)  | ❌                | ❌               |

 > ⚠️ ULID is sortable within a process, but only guaranteed monotonic with a factory.
 UUIDv4 is cryptographically secure, but 36 characters long and not sortable.

-## 🙋 When should I use UUID or ULID instead?

-Use **UUID** if:
-- You need standardization or 128-bit formats
-- You want compatibility with external systems or protocols

-Use **ULID** if:
-- You need millisecond-sortable IDs across shards or services
-- You’re okay with 26-character Base32 strings

-Use **idkitx** if:
-- You want compact, readable, sortable IDs
-- You want deterministic or timestamp-prefixed formats
-- You care about performance and minimalism
-- You don’t need strict adherence to UUID/ULID specs

 ## Installation